 Who doesn’t enjoy playing a game or two?
 Using games for education and training can provide many benefits to employers and their employees.
 And with Generation Y growing up playing games on their tablets in their strollers it’s only going to get bigger.
 They not only are tech savvy, they want to work for businesses that are as well.
 If this is a hard sell for your clientele, here are some tips and statistics you can share to compare traditional classroom training to online courses that include gamification, so they may see what a game changer this can be for them.

 Gamification: Immediate purchase

-Classroom Setting: At a minimum classroom, instructors, & attendees schedules must be coordinated.
+Classroom Setting: At a minimum classroom, instructors, and attendees schedules must be coordinated.

 Gamification: A one-time purchase can be utilized repeatedly AND keep everyone up to date on training.
 As new employees are hired they have immediate access to the same training others received to ensure consistency among the workforce.

 Classroom Setting: With a classroom setting you have the cost of renting the space (if your office doesn’t have one), travel costs for the instructor and attendees, and the time and money spent making those travel plans each time you need to schedule a class.
 While waiting for a live course, an employer will have staff who have not received the same training as their peers while waiting on the next class to be scheduled.